What's the Difference Between DDP and DAP Incoterms?

 DDP vs DAP

 DDP shipping services vary only slightly from DAP shipping procedures.
-The significant distinction separating the two Incoterms is that DDP shipping services ensure the cargo arrives at the buyer's physical location after the shipment is imported.
-By comparison, DAP shipping services are only responsible for ensuring the cargo arrives at the country's drop-off location.
+The significant distinction separating the two Incoterms is that DDP shipping services ensure the cargo arrives at the buyer's destination with all duties and taxes paid.
+DDP places the maximum logistical responsibility onto the seller.

 What Incoterms are best suited to your exporting business?